 In a 12-ounce mason jar with a lid, combine the apple cider vinegar, extra-virgin olive oil, spicy brown mustard, garlic, honey, salt, and black pepper.
 Use a small whisk or spoon to stir well, until the dressing looks smooth.

-You only need to slice two things for this recipe: apples and red onion.
-I like to keep the pieces small, so they are easy to pick up on a fork!
+To assemble this salad, you only need to slice two things for this recipe: apples and red onion.
+I like to keep the pieces small, so they are easy to pick up on a fork.

 When you are ready to serve the salad, arrange the pre-washed greens on a large platter, or in a large serving bowl.
 Sprinkle the apple and onion over the top, then add in the dried cranberries and pecans.